tualatin/tailforwindows/Readme!.txt

 * new SingleClick edit mode in DataGrid
 * new item changed indicator in TabHeader
 * new Taskbar jumplist
-* new commandline parameters possible (file name or TailManager item id)
+* new command line parameters possible (file name or TailManager item id)
 * new Column chooser in DataGrid
 * new DataGrid layout save/restore
 * new Find Bookmark comments